As a creator and Wavve Maker in the Wavve community, you get this exclusive newsletter, where we talk podcasting, content marketing, and social media.

 Guess what?
 You're reading promotional content in a newsletter.
 Sponsoring influencer newsletters, like mine, is a great way to reach engaged and targeted audiences.
 It will build your brand — whether that is your personal brand or your business.

 The Wavve Newsletter is part of the ConvertKit Ads Network.
 This network connects businesses to audiences of newsletter readers.
-For example, you can sponsor Wavve and connect with 170,000
+For example, you can sponsor Wavve and connect with 170,000 people with similar interests to yours.

 All the important pieces are here.
 The title of the podcast is clear and so is the reason why you want to hear from Christiana Smith Shi.
 Often, guests are listed by name only, but if they have an impressive resume it's a good idea to highlight that.
 The inclusion of a hashtag and URL is another great way to gain visibility.
 And, we've said it here before, but showing the logos of the platforms where you podcast is available is an easy but important addition to any design.